-No. The credits earned from the LL.M.
+No. The credit hours earned for the LL.M.
 Program are for that degree only.
-Credits accepted towards your W&M J.D. will be from courses taken during your undergraduate LL.B. program.
-Any LL.B. courses accepted for transfer credit may not be duplicated during your W&M program.
+Credit hours accepted toward your J.D. will be from courses taken during your undergraduate law program.
+Any undergraduate law courses accepted for transfer credit cannot be duplicated during your J.D. program.

 What about my GPA?
 Will you use my GPA from my undergraduate courses for my first J.D. year?

-No. The course credits accepted from you undergraduate (LL.B.) degree, are applied to the W&M J.D. degree as “pass” credits.
-Your W&M GPA is created only from W&M graded law courses.
+No. The course credit hours accepted from your undergraduate law degree are applied to the J.D. degree at "pass" credit hours.
+Your J.D.
+GPA is created only from William & Mary graded law courses.

 Will I have to take the LSAT if I apply to transfer to the J.D.
 Program?

-No, that requirement is waived for students who have completed the William & Mary LL.M.
-Program.
+No, that admission requirement is waived for students who have completed the William & Mary LL.M.
+Program in American Legal Studies.